beaclnd/simpleblockchain/README.md

 Utilizing tcp sockets, the program builds a simple P2P network, where peers can send or receive p2p messages to or from their respective neighbor peers.

 ## functionalities
-A peer can manually dicsovery a peer through a client's http request.
+A peer can manually dicsovery a peer through a client's http request.<br>
-A client can get the peer list held by a peer.
+A client can get the peer list held by a peer.<br>
-A peer can create a new block based on the current blockchain state, through a client's http request.
+A peer can create a new block based on the current blockchain state, through a client's http request.<br>
 A client can get the blockchain state of any peer.
 All peers's blockchain data can keep same state eventually.

 ## notes